A veterinary workspace from above with three tool badges for scribe, patient records, and dose calculation

 How should I compare veterinary software companies?

 Match each tool to the job it does best, then test on a real case.
 For AI scribes specifically, the most important check is whether the tool computes doses from a verified source or lets a language model write them.
-Our comparison pages put VetDoze against the named scribes on price, free plans, and dosing.
+Our comparison pages put VetDoze against the named scribes on price, trials, and dosing.

 Can I try VetDoze before paying?